How to order N64 controller for Nintendo Switch Online Expansion Pack

 Ordering an N64 Controller for Nintendo Switch

 It's important to note that you can only purchase these snazzy controllers if you have a Nintendo Switch Online membership.
-Additionally, you're limited to only purchasing up to four N64 controllers per Nintendo Account.
+Additionally, you're limited to purchasing up to four N64 controllers per Nintendo Account.
 This being the case, the only place to purchase it is from Nintendo themselves.

 The way they were meant to be played

 The N64 controller is about as iconic as the N64 games themselves.
 It's admittedly a strange design that many of us got used to when we were kids, but it's also what those classic games were designed around.
 So they should be easier to play when using this controller rather than a modern Switch controller.
-Grab one while you can.
+So grab one while you can.

 Get the best of iMore in your inbox, every day!